 As a service to members of the Fellowship, Don offers a free consultation session to those seeking a referral to the most appropriate psychotherapist.

 Contact Rev. Randall at his Counseling Office: 706-353-0709 or at home: 706-769-7540

 Music Director at UUFA since 2001, Amber Fetner leads the Chalice Choir, Palms of Fire drum circle, small vocal ensembles, and coordinates additional music activities.
 Amber regularly takes Fellowship musical groups into the Athens community in support of local organizations and justice activities, such as the Human Rights Festival.
-An active member of the Unitarian Universalist Musicians Network (UUMN) Amber serves as Mid-South District Liaison for the UUMN.
+Amber is an active member of the Association for Unitarian Universalist Music Ministries (AUUMM).

 Contact Amber by email

-Coordinator of Religious Education, Ms. McConnell joined UUFA in mid-May 2017 after serving the Girl Scouts of Historic Georgia for three years.
+Director of Religious Exploration, Ms. McConnell joined UUFA in mid-May 2017 after serving the Girl Scouts of Historic Georgia for three years.
 During her prior career, Kelli has worked with children in a variety of ways, including as a substitute teacher for Waseca Montessori School.
-In addition to joining our staff team Kelli will continue teaching Reiki and counseling at the Heart Path Studio.
-Kelli shares our UU values and looks forward to getting to know the children, youth, and adults of the Fellowship.
+In addition to being an integral part of our staff team Kelli continues teaching Reiki and counseling at the Heart Path Studio.
+Kelli shares our UU values and enjoys getting to know the children, youth, and adults of the Fellowship.

 Shaye holds a Bachelor’s Degree in Drama and Journalism from the University of Georgia.
-In addition to her work at UUFA, she is the sole staff member for the Association of Unitarian Universalist Administrators (www.AUUA.org).
+In addition to her work at UUFA, she is a member of the Association of Unitarian Universalist Administrators (www.AUUA.org).